LeaReXx/theMani-kh/README.md

 # 💫About Me :
-📝 My name is Mani Khoshnood.
+📝 My name is Mani Khoshnood. \n
 🌐 I'm 17 years old and based on Iran, Bandar Abbas.
 💻 I work on Backend and Server-side.